 THE WORLD SPREAD

 The reason for the mirroring of the cards is as simple as astonishing, the Marseille Tarot is probably the first card deck specially conceived for self meditation.
 On the Tarot of Jaques Vievil we are looking at an illustration, on the Marseille Tarot we are looking in a mirror.
 The images on the cards represent the inside of our Soul.
-When looking at the cards of the Tarot of Marseille, we are looking at an mirrored image of our inner selves.
+When looking at the cards of the Tarot of Marseille, we are looking at a mirrored image of our inner selves.

 Now let us go back to the World card.
-The disposition of the figures on the card is not random and it is no copy of the disposition of the illustration of Christ in Majesty.
+The disposition of the figures on the card is not random, and it is no copy of the disposition of the illustration of Christ in Majesty.
 Every figure is on a specific place adapted to its characteristics.
 In fact, in this way the World card, representing the Universe and God, is a summary of the whole Tarot deck, trump cards and suit cards together.
 Let us have a look at the details.

-In table form the interpretation of the different positions can be summarized as follows:
+The interpretation of the different positions can be summarized as follows:

 The general atmosphere of the question

 Foreground influences on your values and behavior

 Cups, your relationship with close friends and family

 Swords, your relationship with other people